Argentina's YPF to gradually suspend some activities over coronavirus

-BUENOS AIRES, March 19 (Reuters) - Argentine state-run energy firm YPF SA said on Thursday it will gradually suspend activities not critical to its business, and will scale down staff to a minimum at essential operations to ensure energy supply amid the coronavirus outbreak.
+BUENOS AIRES (Reuters) - Argentine state-run energy firm YPF SA (YPFD.BA) said on Thursday it will gradually suspend activities not critical to its business, and will scale down staff to a minimum at essential operations to ensure energy supply amid the coronavirus outbreak.

 The company, which leads production activities in the Vaca Muerta shale play, said in a statement it will activate preventive protocols to reduce the chances of contagion among employees.